tumble1999/savaslabs.github.io/_posts/2015-10-15-composing-with-composer-manager.md

 #### Composer Manager to the Rescue!
 Things get a little more complex when Drupal modules start specifying dependencies.
 But luckily for us, [Composer Manager](https://www.drupal.org/project/composer_manager) thought this through and provides a solution.

-[Composer Manager](https://www.drupal.org/project/composer_manager) is a Drupal contributed modules with releases for Drupal 6, 7, and 8.
+[Composer Manager](https://www.drupal.org/project/composer_manager) is a Drupal contributed module with releases for Drupal 6, 7, and 8.
 From the project description:

 > Composer Manager allows each contributed module to ship with its own composer.json file, listing the module-specific requirements.
 It then merges the requirements of all found modules into the consolidated composer.json file, consumed by composer install/update.
 This results in a single vendor directory shared across all modules which prevents code duplication and version mismatches.